-You have to raise an eyebrow when looking at some of the claims these fake gurus pierce on their product pages.
-I mean, just take a look at these surreal bombshells:
+You have to raise an eyebrow when looking at some of the claims “get your ex back” gurus stick on their product pages:

-- I’ll teach you how to tap into a woman’s primal instincts, fire up her sex drive, and mold the image of you that she has in the back of her mind.
-Her panties will be dripping wet before you can say, “snufalufagus.”
+I’ll teach you how to tap into your ex’s primal instincts, fire up her sex drive, and mold the image of you that she has in the back of her mind.
+Her panties will be dripping wet before you can say, “snufalufagus.
+(1)

 3. spam emails galore

 When you sign up for a gurus newsletter, you don’t get valuable insights – god, no!
 You get spam.
 Lot’s and lot’s of spam, like this: